MicrosoftDocs/win32/desktop-src/medfound/source-resolver-flags.md

-﻿---
+---
-Description: 'Defines the behavior of the source resolver.
-These flags are also used by scheme handlers and byte stream handlers.' ms.assetid: 'fe0b9090-5d2a-41a4-a806-57c874d3b3a2'
+Description: Defines the behavior of the source resolver.
+These flags are also used by scheme handlers and byte stream handlers. ms.assetid: fe0b9090-5d2a-41a4-a806-57c874d3b3a2
 title: Source Resolver Flags
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Source Resolver Flags